 This 1946 Bugs Bunny short sees Bugs forced to play a baseball game (as a one-man team) against a cheating team of thugs (the “Gas-House Gorillas”).
 What follows is a lot of classic Bugs antics and cartoon physics, including an amusing pinball/”TILT” gag.

 DC Super-Stars #10 (December 1976)

-The good guys’ team consisted of: Superman, Wonder Woman, Robin, Kid Flash, Batman, Green Arrow, Huntress, Plastic Man, and Black Canary.
-The villains’ team roster: Lex Luthor, the Joker, Dr. Polaris, the Tattooed Man, Felix Faust, the Weather Wizard, Chronos, Matter Master, and Sportsmaster.
+The good guys’ team consisted of: Superman, Wonder Woman, Robin, Kid Flash, Batman, Green Arrow, Plastic Man, and Black Canary.
+The villains’ team roster: Lex Luthor, the Joker, Dr. Polaris, the Tattooed Man, Felix Faust, the Weather Wizard, Chronos, Matter Master, the Huntress, and Sportsmaster.
 Serving as umpires were Uncle Sam (of the Freedom Fighters) and Amazo, the android with the JLA’s powers.

 This particular “Strange Sports Story” got referenced a few later times.
-One instance is in an episode of “Batman: The Brave and the Bold,” which saw the heroes playing the villains again in a baseball game.
+One instance is in an episode of “Batman: The Brave and the Bold,” which also saw the heroes playing the villains in a baseball game.